lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Rarely will you be working completely alone!
 Usually you will want multiple people to have access to any particular study: you may have a few people working together to get the protocol just right, as well as several RAs checking consent and sending feedback to participants.

-Especially if you're working on the production server (lookit.mit.edu rather than lookit-staging.mit.edu), we very strongly recommend this model rather than sharing credentials for a lab-wide OSF account.
+We very strongly recommend this model rather than sharing credentials for a lab-wide OSF account.
 This way, each individual can get permissions on just the studies they actually need access to - not everything your lab has ever done.
 When temporary staff like undergrad RAs move on, you can just remove them from the study, instead of distributing a new password to everyone remaining in the lab.
 Plus, there is logging built into Lookit that keeps track of things like who did what when - including who approved consent recordings - that may be useful to you.

 Try it out!
 Add another person to your tutorial study.
 On the study page in the Experimenter interface, scroll down to "Manage Researchers":